 TUITION AND STIPEND COSTS

 Full-time Research Assistants receive a monthly stipend and their tuition is paid.
 Tuition will be prorated for part-time Research Assistants according to Department policy.
-Stipend rates which will become effective 6/1/21 will be $3,505 per month (SM level) and $3,836 per month (PhD level).
+Stipend rates effective December 1, 2021 is $3,610 per month (SM level) and $3,951 per month (PhD level).
 Research Assistants will find the cost of an individual health insurance plan fully covered during the tenure of their appointment.

 EMPLOYMENT ELIGIBILITY VERIFICATION (Form I-9)